 "Why, he could make birds come to him, and rabbits and squirrels didn't mind him any more than if he was a tree.
+He never hurt 'em, and they seemed to know him.
 Did you ever tickle a lizard with a straw?" asked Dan, eagerly.